Cyber4All/terraform-cyber4all-catalog/modules/ecs-cluster/README.md

 	 capacity_provider_target  = number

-	 # Specify a list of ECS Cluster TCP ports which should be made accessible through egress traffic.
-By default, Docker Daemon, Docker emphemeral range, and ECS agent traffic is allowed.
-	 cluster_egress_access_ports  = list(number)

 	 # Specify a list of ECS Cluster TCP ports which should be made accessible through ingress traffic.
 	 cluster_ingress_access_ports  = list(number)